dexvoid-git/Dex-Player/README.md

 Dex Player follows three core principles:

-- Minimal — focus on the music, not the interface.
+- Minimalist — Focust on Music but with a beautiful design
-- Expressive — modern Material 3 motion and visual language.
+- Expressive — Modern Material 3 motion and visual language.
-- Adaptive — colors and surfaces adapt to the content and device.
+- Adaptive — Colors and surfaces adapt to the content and device.
+- Frosted Glass - A beautiful frosted glass (blur) in-app

 ---